 Evaluation of Predatory Pricing

 This method is illegal within some government jurisdictions.
 Thus, if used, you should be aware of the legal ramifications.
-Other than that issue, it is a theoretically viable tool for driving competitors out of the marketplace, but will likely be needed again in the future to drive away later threats from other potential competitors.
+Other than that issue, it is a theoretically viable tool for driving competitors out of the marketplace, but will likely be needed again in the future to drive away additional threats from other potential competitors.